 If you’re not quite ready to be on your own and don’t feel comfortable leaving the university every day, the answer is “Yes.”
-But if you’re eager for independence and a more dynamic experience, the better choice would be to skip the dorms and look for off campus housing near University of Illinois at Urbana–Champaign.
+But if you’re eager for independence and a more dynamic experience, the better choice would be to skip the dorms and look for student housing near University of Illinois at Urbana–Champaign.

 The term “traditional” apartments refers to housing designed for all tenants, not necessarily students.
 At any given time, there are hundreds, if not thousands, of apartments for rent in the Urbana city limits alone.